nextmillenniummedia/next-sdk-android-example/README.md

-# InApp SDK for Android documentation and example
+# InApp SDK for Android Documentation and Example

 Next Millennium Media (NMM) InApp Android SDK enables you to monetize your applications through high-quality ads via an easy-to-install, zero-maintenance, native Android SDK.